Advice on Entering Club Compettitions

 No image will be eligible if it has previously been entered, prior to the current season, in any Winter Series or Annual Competition in any format.
 A new image derived from the same source as a previous entry must be substantially different from that entry.
-On each Open Competition evening, the two sections - Prints and Digital images – will be judged separately.
-Members may enter up to four images in total, spread across each section, with a maximum of two Digital images, i.e. 4 Prints or 2 Digital images & 2 Prints or any combination as long as no more than 2 Digital images are entered and the total entry does not exceed 4.
+On each Open Competition evening, there will be two sections - Prints and Digital images – each will be judged separately.
+Digital images will be split into two groups: Group A and Group B.

 The judge will give marks, usually out of 20, to each image, from which the placing within each section is determined (though occasionally a judge has preferred to give the placing’s directly without assigning marks.)